zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver10.md

 EXTENDED-RCODE field ([RFC 6891][RFC 6891#6.1.3], section 6.1.3).
 Also see
 [IANA RCODE Registry].

 ## Scope

 It is assumed that *Child Zone* has been tested by [Basic04].
 This test case will set DEBUG level on messages for non-responsive name servers.

+If a name server has issues covered by [Basic04] (basic name server issues) or [Nameserver02] (basic EDNS issues) no messages will be outputted from this test case.

 ## Inputs